RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

     return report_result, safe_count
 ```

 In this code, we also calculate which levels are safe.
-If we only focus on the number of safe levels, we achieve O(1) memory complexity, and O(n) time complexity.
+Focusing only on the number of safe levels gives O(1) memory complexity and O(n) time complexity.
 Neat!

-## Part two - the twist
+## Part Two - The Twist
-Now our goal is also to count the number of valid levels, but this time, we have additional rule, for level validation:
+Now, our goal is also to count the number of valid levels, but this time we have an additional rule for validation:
-- if by removing one number from the unsafe level it becomes safe - we consider it as safe
+- If by removing one number from an unsafe level it becomes safe, we consider that level safe.

-So the first idea that can come to mind is to remove each number one by one, and look if the unsafe level can be considered as safe.
+The first idea is to remove each number one by one and check if the unsafe level becomes safe.
-This approach would however increase our time complexity.
+This approach, however, increases our time complexity.

 Consider this solution:
 ``` python